nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### 2.1 Required EPUB Standard

-Suppliers are required to refer to the specifications provided in version 3.0.1 of the EPUB standard.
-See [http://www.idpf.org/epub/301/spec/epub-contentdocs.html.](http://www.idpf.org/epub/301/spec/epub-contentdocs.html.)
+Suppliers are required to refer to the specifications provided in version 3.2 of the EPUB standard.
+See [https://www.w3.org/publishing/epub32/epub-spec.html](https://www.w3.org/publishing/epub32/epub-spec.html).

-Note that the current release, version 3.1 as maintained by the W3C, is **not** to be utilised!
-Version 3.1 is not compatible with EPUBCheck and will eventually be superseded by version 3.2.
-When version 3.2 is available and compatible with EPUBCheck, these guidelines will likely be updated.

 #### 2.1.1 Accessible Publishing Knowledge Base

 In addition to following the recommended version of the EPUB standard, suppliers are required to follow the recommendations in the Accessible Publishing Knowledge Base that is maintained by the Daisy Consortium: https://kb.daisy.org/publishing/.

-The recommendations in the Knowledge Base will differ from the specification, especially as long as version 3.0.1 is still being used.
+The recommendations in the Knowledge Base may differ from the specification.
 As long as no conflicts occur during validation, the recommendations in the Knowledge Base are to be followed.

 ### 2.2 Container